AI-Powered Recommendations for E-commerce: Beyond Product Suggestions

 • Subscription management.
 Which subscribers to offer flexibility (skip, swap) vs. which to lock in with incentives.

-Retention recommendations often have the highest ROI of any category because the cost of retaining a customer is almost always lower than the cost of acquiring a new one.
-Even small improvements in retention rates compound into significant revenue impact.
+Retention recommendations often have the highest ROI because retaining a customer almost always costs less than acquiring a new one.
+Even small improvements in retention rates compound into meaningful revenue impact.

 Profitability Recommendations

-These focus on improving margins and eliminating waste.
+These focus on improving margins and cutting waste.

 • Product mix.
 Which products to promote vs. de-emphasize based on fully-loaded margin analysis.